AsadShibli/Golf-Ball-Track-Count/README.md

 - [Training the Model](#training-the-model)
 - [Tracking and Counting](#tracking-and-counting)
 - [References](#references)

-## Overview
-This repository contains code for detecting and tracking golf balls in video footage.
-We use YOLOv8 for object detection, trained on a custom dataset.
-The `Supervision` library is used for drawing annotations, defining zones, and tracking objects across frames.
-The project is capable of counting objects as they cross a predefined line.

 ## Features
 - Detect golf balls using a custom-trained YOLOv8 model.